-The Compact Muon Solenoid (CMS) experiment [1] at CERN is designed to trigger on and reconstruct muon tracks at the highest luminosities of the Large Hadron Collider (LHC).
-The Cathode Strip Chambers (CSC) of the CMS Endcap Muon system [2] provide the high coordinate precision and fast response time needed for effective bunch crossing number identification.
-The CSCs [3] are 6-layer, 2-coordinate-measuring, multiwire-proportional cathode-strip chambers separated by the iron disks of the flux return yoke of the CMS magnet.
-In a CSC layer, the anode wires are in the azimuthal direction and the cathode strips are in the radial direction.

-The front-end electronics for the CSC has 2 main purposes: 1) to acquire precise muon position and timing information for offline analysis; and 2) to generate muon trigger primitives for the Level-1 trigger system.
-The organization of the front-end electronics is schematically shown in Fig. 1.
+- cathode-strip chambers (CSCs) of the CMS Endcap Muon system [2] provide the high coordinate precision and fast response time needed for - effective bunch crossing number identification.
+5 The CSCs [3] are six-layer, two-coordinate-mea- - 5 The CSCs [5] are six-layer, two-coordinate-measuring, multiwire-proportional, cathode-strip 7 chambers separated by the iron disks of the flux return yoke of the CMS magnet.
+In a CSC layer, 9 the anode wires are in the azimuthal direction and - the cathode strips are in the radial direction.
+The front-end electronics for the CSC has two main purposes: (1) to acquire precise muon position and timing information for offline analy- - sis; and (2) to generate muon trigger primitives for the Level-1 trigger system.
+The organization of the - front-end electronics is schematically shown in Fig. 1.
 The signals from the cathode strips are read out by the cathode front-end electronics [4] providing the precise measurement of the azimuthal coordinate of the hit for offline analysis.
-The trigger part of the cathode front-end boards (CFEB) gives for each CSC the coarse time, azimuthal location, and angle of the local track, which are used as trigger primitive parameters by the Level-1 muon trigger system.
+The trigger part of the cathode front-end boards - (CFEBs) gives for each CSC the coarse time, 23 azimuthal location, and angle of the local track, 49 which are used as trigger primitive parameters by the Level-1 muon trigger system.
+51